-Ask Lauren and Margarito Torres, a Chicago couple with careers in the medical-insurance field, who had their first child in September.
+Lauren and Margarito Torres, a Chicago couple with careers in the medical-insurance field, who had their first child in September, made a similar choice.

 Once they knew they were having a girl, they were certain they’d call her Isa (pronounced “eesah,” with a long e and soft s), inspired by Salma Hayek’s character in “Fools Rush In,” a rom-com they watched when they first began dating.